Drupal is a registered trademark of Dries Buytaert

 Security notes

-• Array-based process execution for FFmpeg/ffprobe command safety.
+• Array-based process execution for FFmpeg/ffprobe — no shell, no command injection.

 • Path validation and stream-wrapper constraints for file operations.